-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) FY22 FY23 The other 10% is distributed to the Maine State Housing Authority, which is required to establish a program of property tax relief and rent relief for municipalities using the revenue.
+LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 Authority, which is required to establish a program of property tax relief and rent relief for municipalities using the revenue.
 Revenue received by a municipality may not be used to reduce or eliminate funding otherwise due the municipality under other provisions of law.
 The local option sales tax may not take effect before July 1, 2022.
-1355 1998 5/4 5/10 Pouliot Who Are Disabled This bill provides a motor vehicle excise tax exemption for veterans who are receiving benefits based on 100% permanent service-connected disability.
+1355 1998 5/4 5/10 An Act To Amend the Motor Vehicle Excise Tax Exemption for Veterans Who Are Disabled This bill provides a motor vehicle excise tax exemption for veterans who are receiving benefits based on 100% permanent service-connected disability.
 NOT UPDATED ONTP 1362 208 5/5 5/11 and Use Taxes on Ammunition Sales This bill provides that a marketplace facilitator or marketplace seller that sold ammunition to residents of the State between July 1, 2018 and September 1, 2021 may not be assessed a penalty for or charged interest on the untimely remittance of the sales taxes imposed on those sales if it remits the taxes owed the Department of Administrative and Financial Services, Maine Revenue Services no later than October 31, 2021.
-ONTP/ OTPA 1369 1477 5/6 5/11 An Act To Provide Stimulus for Economic Recovery by Enacting a 5 Percent Flat Income Tax This bill, for tax years beginning on or after January 1, 2021, replaces the current income tax structure for individual income taxes with a flat 5% tax imposed on all individual Maine residents. tabled 1371 1441 Cebra An Act To Exempt Gold and Silver Transactions from State Sales and Use Tax This bill exempts from state sales and use taxes the sale of gold and silver, including coins with gold or silver content and refined gold or silver bullion coined, stamped or imprinted with its weight and purity and the value of which is based primarily on its metal content and not its form.
-1381 1145 5/5 5/10 · This bill establishes the weekend of Indigenous Peoples Day as an annual sales-tax-free weekend for sales of tangible personal property and prepared food and the rental of living quarters.
+ONTP/ OTPA 1369 1477 5/6 5/11 An Act To Provide Stimulus for Economic Recovery by Enacting a 5 Percent Flat Income Tax This bill, for tax years beginning on or after January 1, 2021, replaces the current income tax structure for individual income taxes with a flat 5% tax imposed on all individual Maine residents. tabled 1371 1441 5/5 Cebra An Act To Exempt Gold and Silver Transactions from State Sales and Use Tax This bill provides a ST exemption for the sale of: coins with gold or silver content or refined gold or silver bullion coined, stamped or imprinted with its weight and purity and the value of which is based primarily on its metal content and not its form.
+Covers same items as LD 1277.
+1381 1145 5/5 5/10 - This bill establishes the weekend of Indigenous Peoples Day as an annual sales-tax-free weekend for sales of tangible personal property and prepared food and the rental of living quarters.
 The exemption does not apply to tobacco products, boats, vehicles or any single item with a cost of more than \$2,500.
 ONTP/ OTPA